 Napini Kale Uses

 Napini can range in color from green to purple but will turn dark green regardless when cooked.
-It is extremely nutrient rich, high in calcium and containing all the vitamin A, C, and K of a person’s daily allowance.
+It is extremely nutrient rich, high in calcium, and contains all the vitamin A, C, and K of a person’s daily allowance.

 Some people refer to ‘napini’ as the spring blossoms of a brassica plant.
 While the spring blooms of other brassicas are also edible, napini refers to napus kale buds.
 The vegetable is so sweet and mild it has varied uses.